offbit/Moon/_posts/2016-06-22-how-to-read.md

 comments: true
 ---

 How to read: Character level deep learning
 ===================================
 2016, the year of the chat bots.
 Chat bots seem to be extremely popular these days, every other tech company is announcing some form of intelligent language interface.
 The truth is that language is everywhere, it’s the way we communicate and the way we manage our thoughts.
 Most, if not all, of our culture & knowledge is encoded and stored in some language.
-One can think that if you manage to tap to that source of information efficiently then we are definitely a step closer to create ground breaking machine learning algorithms.
+One can think that if we manage to tap to that source of information efficiently then we are a step closer to create ground breaking knowledge systems.
 Of course, chat-bots are not even close to “solving” the language problem, after all language is as broad as our thoughts.
-But, on the other hand researchers still make useful NLP application that are super cool, like gmail [auto-reply](http://arxiv.org/abs/1606.04870) or [deep-text](https://code.facebook.com/posts/181565595577955) from Facebook.
+On the other hand researchers still make useful NLP application that are impressive, like gmail's [auto-reply](http://arxiv.org/abs/1606.04870) or [deep-text](https://code.facebook.com/posts/181565595577955) from Facebook.

-So after reading a few papers about NLP, and specifically deep learning applications, I decided to go ahead and try out a few things on my own.
-In this post will demonstrate a few fun character level models for sentiment classification.
+After reading a few papers about NLP, and specifically deep learning applications, I decided to go ahead and try out a few things on my own.
+In this post I will demonstrate a character level models for sentiment classification.
 The models are built with my favourite framework [*Keras*](http://keras.io) (with [Tensorflow](https://tensorflow.org) as back-end).
 In case you haven’t used *Keras* before I strongly suggest it, it is simple and allows for very fast prototyping (thanks [François Chollet](https://twitter.com/fchollet).
-After version 1.0 with the new functional API creating complex models can be as easy as a few lines.
+After version 1.0 and the introduction of the new functional API, creating complex models can be as easy as a few lines.
 I’m hoping to demonstrate some of it’s potential as we go along.

-If you want to get familiar with the framework I would suggest following the links:
+If you want to get familiar with the framework I would suggest following these links:

  - [30 seconds to *Keras*](http://keras.io/#getting-started-30-seconds-to-keras)
  - [*Keras* examples](https://github.com/fchollet/keras/tree/master/examples)
  - [Building powerful image classification models using very little data](http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)

-I assume that most people reading this have some basic knowledge about convolution networks, mlps, and rnn/lstm models.
+**_I also assume that most people reading this have some basic knowledge about convolution networks, mlps, and rnn/lstm models._**

-A very popular post from [Andrej Karpathy](https://twitter.com/karpathy) talking about the effectiveness of recurrent nets presents a character level language model build with RNNs, find it [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+A very popular post from [Andrej Karpathy](https://twitter.com/karpathy) talking about the effectiveness of recurrent nets presents a character level language model built with RNNs, find it [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 A simple implementation of this model for *Keras*, [here](https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py).

 Karpathy’s blog post was probably my first encounter with character level modelling and I have to say I was fascinated by it’s performance.
 In English character level might not be as appealing as other languages like Greek(my native language).
 Trying to build vocabularies in Greek can be a bit tricky since words change given the context, so working on character level and letting your model figure out the different word permutations is a very appealing property.